Stormz4/group20-EzShop/Deliverables/UnitTestReport.md

 | 3 | Added some new black box tests |
 | 4 | Added BB tests for EZOrder and EZReturnTransaction |

-Tests regarding leaf classes (TestEZShop_Customer, User and so on) are not included in the document since they don't have specific criteria and predicates.
+Leaf classes (TestEZShop_Customer, User and so on) and DB methods don't include involve a lot of controls and checks on the data since they're checked at an higher level in EZShop.

 # Contents